Meghan Markle and Harry's explosive Oprah interview: The biggest revelations

 US celebrity royalty met British royalty Sunday night when Oprah Winfrey interviewed Prince Harry and Meghan, Duchess of Sussex.
 And no one held back.
-Among other revelations, American-born Meghan Markle told the talk show queen that representatives of the palace were concerned about her unborn son's skin color and didn't offer her help when royal pressures drove her to very real thoughts of suicide.
+Among other headline-making revelations, American-born Meghan Markle told the talk show queen palace representatives were concerned about her unborn son's skin color and didn't offer help when royal pressures drove her to very real thoughts of suicide.

-Here are some of the headline-making revelations to emerge from the much-anticipated televised interview on CBS.
+Here are the main takeaways from the much-anticipated televised interview on CBS.

 Baby Archie's skin color